Is it ever right to count other’s blessings?

 May the word of God dwell in you richly, teaching and admonishing one another in all wisdom…with thankfulness to God.
 Colossians 3:16

-We all can get blind to the familiar.
-Blind to blessings.
-Blind to both common and special grace.
-We can so easily take God’s goodness for granted.
-When is a friend- even incumbent on a friend- to remind us of our blessings?
+We all can get blind to the familiar: blind to blessings, blind to God’s grace.
+So when is it good of a friend—even incumbent on a friend—to remind us of our blessings?

-But Scripture does describe counting others’ physical blessings, too.
-As, when in the dark days of the judges, the former widow Ruth bore a son.
+But Scripture describes counting others’ physical blessings, too.
+As when, in the dark days of the judges, the former widow Ruth bore a son.

 Then the women said to Naomi, “Blessed be the LORD, who has not left you this day without a redeemer, and may his name be renowned in Israel!
 He shall be to you a restorer of life and a nourisher of your old age, for your daughter in law who loves you, who is more to you than seven sons, has given birth to him.”
 (Ruth 4:14-16)

 Exhort one another every day, as long as it is called “today,” that none of you may be hardened by the deceitfulness of sin.
 Hebrews 3:13

 Counting each other’s blessings can be a subset of Hebrews 3:13.
 Matthew Henry wrote on that verse,

 We should be doing all the good we can to one another while we are together, which will be but a short and uncertain time.
 If Christians do not exhort one another daily, they will be in danger of being hardened through the deceitfulness of sin.

 It’s a do-unto-others sort of thing.
 Because no one wants a hard heart.